What is a virtual office? A complete guide for small business owners

 How much does a virtual office cost?

-If you want additional features such as mail forwarding, call handling or meeting space, then you will probably need to pay a little more.
+If you want additional features such as mail forwarding, phone answering or access to a meeting space, you will probably need to pay a little more.

 Where should my virtual office be based?

-This decision is really down to you, the company you’re building and the clients you want to attract.
+The ideal virtual office location is down to your business needs, namely the type of company you’re building and the clients you want to attract.

-Register your company – and get your mail wherever you are
+Top Tip: Register your company – and get your mail wherever you are 🎉

 Is it legal to use a virtual office?